MicrosoftDocs/sql-docs/azure-sql/database/local-dev-experience-dev-containers.md

 ### Preconfigured environment

-All of the below tools and utilities are pre-loaded in the Dev Container.
+All of the below tools and utilities are pre-loaded in the dev container.
 You don't need to download or install!

 - **.NET / .NET Aspire / Node / Python**: The environment includes your preferred programming language/framework preinstalled and configured, ready for development.
 - **Azure CLI**: Tools for managing Azure resources and deployments.